lightning/bolts/02-peer-protocol.md

 fee estimation mean we don't specify an exact value.

-Since the fees are currently one-sided (the party which requested the channel creation always pays the fees), it is simplest to only allow them to set fee levels.
+Since the fees are currently one-sided (the party which requested the channel creation always pays the fees for the commitment transaction), it is simplest to only allow them to set fee levels, but as the same fee rate applies to HTLC transactions, the receiving node must also care about the reasonableness of the fee.

 ## Channel Close